Conservative Hodgson must allow England to cut loose

 "Taking Switzerland to the World Cup was a wonderful thing to do, but I am an Englishman and it does not get better than taking England into the finals," Hodgson said.

-"We might not be the favourites to win it, but when did that ever matter.
+"We might not be the favorites to win it, but when did that ever matter.
 I hope we give a lot of people a very pleasant surprise."

 (Editing by Ed Osmond)